csu-hmc/GaitAnalysisToolKit/README.rst

 ``gait.py``
    General tools for working with gait data such as gait landmark identification and 2D inverse dynamics.
-The main class is ``WalkingData``.
+The main class is ``GaitData``.
 ``controlid.py``
    Tools for identifying control mechanisms in human locomotion.
 ``markers.py``